 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

 Jamie Oliver says with this recipe, he’ll show his readers how “utterly incredible a slow-roasted shoulder of lamb can be.”

 It’s Good Friday and the beginning of Passover.
 This was the recipe of choice.
 His promise was amazingly understated.
 It is so incredibly delicious!
 Thank you, Jamie Oliver!

-500 g greens, such as white cabbage, Savoy cabbage, Brussels tops or cavolo nero, leaves separated, stalks finely sliced
+- Greens, such as white cabbage, Savoy cabbage, Brussels tops or cavolo nero

 Source: Jamie Oliver

 More Recipes You May Also Enjoy